On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Hardness for Graphs

-We note that for a graph $H$ the definition of a split can also be applied for the $2$-neighbourhood $\twoneigh{v}$ of any vertex $v$ in $H$.
-In this case the notion of the split of $\twoneigh{v}$ at $v$ is properly defined by Definition~\ref{def:split}.
-In fact, this is how we will apply the split in this section.
+An example of a split is depicted in Figure~\ref{fig:split_example}.
+The split of a graph $H$ is given by induced subgraphs of $H$ as is the $2$-neighbourhood of any vertex of $H$.
+These are sub-bip-graphs of $H$ provided that $H$ is a bip-graph, which is how we are applying these two notions.
+The definition of a split can also be applied for the $2$-neighbourhood $\twoneigh{v}$ of any vertex $v$ of $H$.
+In this case, the notion of the split of $\twoneigh{v}$ at $v$ is properly defined by Definition~\ref{def:split}.
+This is how we are going to apply the split.

-We now identify the following structural property of \graphclass graphs, which will be the key property used for our analysis.
-For this purpose, for a graph $H$ we recall the difference between $H$ being $2$-connected and $H$ being \emph{biconnected}.
-The letter allows $H$ to also be a single edge or isolated vertex, which is important for the famous cut-vertex-block decomposition.
-A \emph{block} of $H$ is a maximal biconnected subgraph.
-Further, we note that a complete bipartite graph is also allowed to be empty or just an isolated vertex.